seqan/seqan/manual/source/Tutorial/Basics.rst

 | :dox:`MultiPoolAllocator Multi Pool Allocator`
 |    Allocator that pools memory blocks.
 Only blocks up to a certain size are pooled.
 The user can specify the size limit in a template argument.

-The function :dox:`Allocator#allocate allocate` has an optional argument to specify the intended allocator usage for the requested memory.
+The function :dox:`Allocator#allocate` has an optional argument to specify the intended allocator usage for the requested memory.
 The user can
-thereby specialize :dox:`Allocator#allocate allocate` for different allocator applications.
+thereby specialize :dox:`Allocator#allocate` for different allocator applications.
-For example, the tag :dox:`AllocatorUsageTags#TagAllocateTemp TagAllocateTemp` specifies that the memory will only be used temporarily, whereas :dox:`AllocatorUsageTags#TagAllocateStorage TagAllocateStorage` indicates that the memory will be used in the long run for storing values of a container.
+For example, the tag :dox:`AllocatorUsageTags#TagAllocateTemp` specifies that the memory will only be used temporarily, whereas :dox:`AllocatorUsageTags#TagAllocateStorage` indicates that the memory will be used in the long run for storing values of a container.

-SeqAn also offers more complex allocators which support the function :dox:`Allocator#clear clear`.
+SeqAn also offers more complex allocators which support the function :dox:`Allocator#clear`.
 The library predefines some allocator specializations for different uses (see above).
 Most of these allocators are pool allocators.
 A pool allocator implements its own memory management.
 It reserves storage for multiple memory blocks at a time and recycles deallocated blocks.
 This reduces the number of expensive ``new`` and ``delete`` calls and speeds up the allocation and deallocation.